 • NEWS: The Town Board for Lynden Township (in Stearns County) voted to revoke the Conditional Use Permit (CUP) of Valorie Muggli (now LaBeau), a dog breeder operating.
 Learn more at: News - LaBeau

-NEWS: The Winona County Board of Commissioners voted to approve applications from six commercial dog kennels to operate within their county.
+• NEWS: The Winona County Board of Commissioners voted to approve permits for six commercial dog kennels.
 Animal Folks had submitted a complaint against one applicant in 2012 to the Sheriff office.
 AF also submitted a document to the Board requesting denial.
 Learn more: News - Winona County

 • LEARN MORE — PUPPY MILLS: For examples of Minnesota dog breeder cases resulting in animal cruelty convictions (Bauck, Rowell, Bell), go to: Issue

 • BREEDER LICENSING: As of July 1, 2015, licensure for commercial dog and cat breeders (those who meet the definition per the Commercial Dog and Cat Breeder Law) became mandatory.
-The MN Board of Animal Health gave licenses to two of the largest breeders in the state — one with over 900 dogs and puppies and another with over 1,000 dogs and puppies, and also gave a license to Deb Rowell convicted of animal cruelty.
+The MN Board of Animal Health gave licenses to three of the largest breeders in the state — all with over 900 dogs and puppies — and also gave a license to Deb Rowell convicted of animal cruelty.
 Link: List of Licensees

 • CVI PROJECT: Animal Folks tracks sales of dogs from Minnesota breeders and dealers to out-of-state pet stores and dealers.
 Help support this project and other AF projects: donate.
 For examples of this data, go to: CVI Data